ubports/click/doc/file-format.rst

 All dependency relations are forbidden.
 Packages implicitly depend on the entire contents of the Click system framework they declare.

+There must be a "manifest" file in the control area (typically corresponding to "manifest.json" in source trees), which must be UTF-8-encoded JSON.

 Maintainer scripts are forbidden, with one exception: see below.
 (If they are permitted in future, they will at most be required to consist only of verified debhelper-generated fragments that can be statically analysed.)